-Motorcycle accidents are 35 times more likely to result in serious injuries or deaths when compared those in passenger car wrecks.
-The primary reason for injuries resulting from motorcycle accidents is that motorcycles offer little protection when involved in a collision.
-Helmets save lives, but are the only real protection offered in the instance of a motorcycle accident.
+Motorcycle accidents are 35 times more likely to result in serious injury or death when compared to car wrecks.
+The primary reason for severe injuries in motorcycle wrecks is that motorcycles offer little protection when they are involved in a collision.
+While helmets are critical and do save lives, they are the only real protection for a person involved in a motorcycle accident.
 According to the Governor’s Highway Safety Association (GHSA), wearing a helmet is the single best way to prevent motorcycle accident fatalities.
-It is estimated riders are 37%, and passengers are 41% less likely to receive a fatal injury while wearing a helmet.
-Motorcycles are also much smaller and lighter than other vehicles, meaning that they can be much harder to see and therefore more at risk to possible collisions.
+It is estimated motorcycle drivers are 37% less likely, and motorcycle passengers are 41% less likely, to receive a fatal injury while wearing a helmet.
+Motorcycles are also much smaller and lighter than other vehicles.
+This means they are much harder to see and have less ability to withstand the impact of a collision.
 The liability issues in motorcycle accidents can be very different from standard car wrecks.
-The Law Offices of Perry B. DeLoach, Jr. wants to represent you so you can obtain the best resolution possible.
-Call (864) 520-1101 today for your FREE legal consultation.
+If you have been in a motorcycle wreck, The Law Offices of Perry B. DeLoach, Jr., LLC, wants to represent you.
+Let us help you obtain the best resolution possible.
+Call (864) 520-1101 today for your FREE LEGAL CONSULTATION.

-Some of the unique Risks of Motorcycle Riding:
+Some of the unique risks that face motorcyclist:

-- Cars Making Left-Hand Turns: One of the most dangerous situations for a motorcyclist occurs when cars are making left-hand turns.
-Usually the car turning strikes the motorcycle that is going to continue heading straight, passing the car, or trying to overtake the car.
-A motorcycle is less visible, and therefore harder to see.
+Cars Making Left-Hand Turns: One of the most dangerous situations for a motorcyclist occurs when cars or trucks are making left-hand turns.
+Wrecks occur when the car or truck turning strikes a motorcycle that is trying to continue straight, pass a car, or overtake a car.
+Obviously, a motorcycle is less visible, and therefore harder to see.

-- Lane-Splitting: Occurs when a motorcycle drives between two lanes of stopped or slow moving traffic.
-It is a common cause of accidents because of the close proximity of the cars to the motorcycle, the reduced space that the motorcycle can maneuver in, and the fact that cars usually do not anticipate that any vehicle will be passing them in slow or stopped traffic.
-Illegal in South Carolina.
+Lane-Splitting: This occurs when a motorcycle drives between two lanes of stopped or slow-moving traffic.
+This is a common cause of motorcycle accidents.
+Cars and trucks usually do not anticipate that any vehicle will be passing them in slow or stopped traffic.
+Obviously, lane-splitting is illegal in South Carolina.